Disclaimer: very dark. Has elements of horror.

 “Some… thing… is… wrong.”

 The Sidhe called Nimueh hovered over a black, festering pit of darkness that had once been marshland.
-The Lady of the Lake had been trying to contain it for hours, alarmed and teleporting in from the second she woke up.
+The Lady of the Lake had been trying to contain it for hours, alarmed and teleporting in from the second she realized what was happening.
 She was in pain.
 Her wounds had barely healed.
 Her face still bore the scars of claw marks.

 But there was no time to lose.
 Not one second.